 they have the money and the motive they can send someone to psychiatric

-," says Huang Xuetao, a lawyer at the Shenzhen branch of Beijing
+hospital," says Huang Xuetao, a lawyer at the Shenzhen branch of Beijing

 Horizon Law Firm, who has taken on numerous cases involving involuntary